majerr/sqlhelper/README.md

+> [!NOTE]
-[!NOTE] sqlhelper is being transferred to this repository prior to release.
+> sqlhelper is being transferred to this repository prior to release.
-You may find references to it's previous home at github.com/majr-red - please bear with me [!NOTE]
+> You may find references to it's previous home at github.com/majr-red -
+> please bear with me

 # sqlhelper
 Easier SQL integration with R